-The Monastery Koutloumousiou is situated in the northeastern wooded area of Athos, close to Karyes and was founded in the 10th century, though its patriarchal monastery was built in 1393.
-It is dedicated to the Transfiguration of Jesus Christ, a holy day celebrated on the 6th / 19th of August.
+The Monastery of Koutloumousiou is situated in the northeastern area of Athos, close to Karyes while it was founded in the 10th century, though its patriarchal monastery was built in 1393.
+It is dedicated to the Metamorphosis of Jesus Christ, celebrated on the 6th / 19th of August.
 Moreover, in 1821, the leader of the Revolution in Macedonia, Emmanuel Papas, was declared as governor and supporter of Macedonia in this monastery.

-11. The Monastery of Agios Panteleimon
+11. The Monastery of Saint (Agios) Panteleimon

 ⇠ Karyes 15km (3 hours)

+The Monastery of Saint (Agios) Panteleimon, also known as the Russian monastery, is built next to the sea, in the middle of the western coast of Mount Athos.
 When the monastery was founded in the 11th century, it was located at the eastern area.
-The present building complex was built in 1765, when the old monastery of Agios Panteleimon was transferred from Paleomonastiro to the present position.
-It is dedicated to Agios Panteleimon, a holy day celebrated on the 27th of July / 9th of August.
+The present building complex, consisting of monumental buildings with a lot of floors, high vaults and big bells was built in 1765, when the old monastery of Agios Panteleimon was transferred from Paleomonastiro.
+It is dedicated to Agios Panteleimon, celebrated on the 27th of July / 9th of August.

-12. The Monastery of Agios Pavlos
+12. The Monastery of Saint (Agios) Pavlos

 ⇠ Karyes 25km (5 hours)

-The Monastery of Agios Pavlos is located in the southern area of the western side of Athos peninsula.
-It is composed of ten smaller monasteries, which are built in a short distance from the sea.
+The Monastery of Saint (Agios) Pavlos, located in the southern area of the western side of Athos peninsula, is composed of ten smaller monasteries which are built nearby the sea, surrounded by several castles and towers.
 Moreover, it is the only monastery that is close to the mountain Athos.
-Also, it is surrounded by several castles and towers.
+The monastery is built around the 10th century by Monk Pavlos Xiropotaminos.

-T+30 23770 23355, 23250
+Tel.: +30 23770 23355, 23250

-13. The Monastery Pantokrator
+13. The Monastery Pantocrator

 ⇠ Karyes 7,5km (1 and 30’ hours)